Understanding Sleep Apnea as a Disability

 Lifestyle changes can also help manage sleep apnea.
 Weight loss, regular exercise, and avoiding alcohol and sedatives can reduce symptoms.
 Positional therapy, which involves altering sleeping positions, can also be beneficial.

-Assistive technologies can play a role in managing sleep apnea.
-For example, special pillows or devices can help maintain a side-sleeping position.
-This can reduce the frequency of apnea events.
+Assistive technologies can help manage sleep apnea.
+For example, special pillows or devices can help maintain a side-sleeping position, reducing the frequency of apnea events.

-There are also various apps and devices that can monitor sleep and provide feedback.
-These can help individuals understand their sleep patterns and make necessary adjustments.
+Various apps and devices can monitor sleep and provide feedback, helping individuals understand their sleep patterns and make necessary adjustments.

-While lifestyle changes and assistive technologies can help, they are usually part of a comprehensive treatment plan.
-They are not typically sufficient on their own to manage severe sleep apnea.
+While lifestyle changes and assistive technologies can help, they are usually part of a comprehensive treatment plan and are not typically sufficient alone to manage severe sleep apnea.

 Challenges and Considerations in Disability Claims for Sleep Apnea